 The study of languages starts with the most fundamental questions about experience, knowledge and interpretation.
 Can any idea be translated from one language to another?
 Or, does language itself shape and inform the idea?
 The languages of the world become a point of view, poetic potential, and instrument of power and control.

 At Arizona State University, reflexive studies of languages occur in the School of International Letters and Cultures, Department of English, New College of Interdisciplinary Arts and Sciences, College of Integrative Sciences and Arts, and Hugh Downs School of Human Communication.
-Focused studies of particular languages and their impacts occur in the Confucius Institute, Arizona Center for Medieval and Renaissance Studies, Center for Asian Research, Melikian Center and Virginia G. Piper Center for Creative Writing, research units of the College of Liberal Arts and Sciences.
+Focused studies of particular languages and their impacts occur in the Arizona Center for Medieval and Renaissance Studies, Center for Asian Research, Melikian Center and Virginia G. Piper Center for Creative Writing, research units of The College of Liberal Arts and Sciences.